Why Study Anthropology & Sociology at The College of Idaho?

 Career Opportunities for Anthropology & Sociology Majors and Minors

-Earning an anthropology and sociology degree from C of I prepares informed, involved citizens who are able to work within culturally and socially diverse peoples and careers.
-Our alumni frequently go on to graduate school and/or pursue careers in social work, criminal justice, development, law, medicine, nursing, veterinary school, counseling, library work, creative writing or service organizations such as the Peace Corps.
+Earning an anthropology and sociology degree from the College prepares informed, involved citizens who are able to work within culturally and socially diverse peoples and careers.
+Our alumni frequently go on to graduate school and/or pursue careers in social work, criminal justice, development, law, medicine, nursing, veterinary school, counseling, library work, creative writing, or service organizations such as the Peace Corps.
 No matter what path you choose, the knowledge you gain from studying human and cultural conditions in anthropology and sociology will benefit you for the rest of your life.